bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

 or else avoiding these platforms.
-This article details in-progress standards proposals to lift these extant language limitations; enumerates recent engineering efforts to greatly expand Wasmtime's platform support; and, finally, shares some ways that you can get involved and up us further improve Wasm's portability.
+This article details in-progress standards proposals to lift these extant language limitations; enumerates recent engineering efforts to greatly expand Wasmtime's platform support; and, finally, shares some ways that you can get involved and help us further improve Wasm's portability.

 WebAssembly has a lot going for it.
 It has a [formal specification] that is